 For the Assessment Panel to approve your certification, you will need to provide evidence of work that you have completed outside of the training environment.

 Note -

-To be assessed for certification you must complete three insulation installation jobs and submit a Job Assessment Form (JAF) for each one and attend an interview with your assigned assessor.
+To be assessed for certification you must complete three insulation installation jobs and submit a Job Assessment Form (JAF) for each one.

-Can you access the Job Assessment Forms?
+Can you access the Job Assessment Form?